 Living Touch Of Pink®

-I’m a compact and flowery plant.
-My white flowers bloom early in the season and gradually turn into soft pink over time.
-I received a Gold KVBC award in 2020.
-I'm not suitable to keep in a pot, best is to plant me in the soil.
+I’m a compact and flowery Hydrangea.
+My white flowers bloom early in the season and gradually turn to soft pink over time.
+I’ve received a Gold KVBC award.
+Please plant me in the soil because I’m not suited to growing in pots and containers.

 - 100 days in bloom

 - Winter hardy to -30°C

 - Easy to maintain

 Propagation is strictly prohibited!

 Congratulations on the latest addition to your garden!
 Your brand-new Hydrangea.
 Just take care of it and watch it flourish.
 We’ve made is super simple for you because Living Creations Hydrangeas are easy to maintain.
 With minimal care you’ll get maximum results.
 Check out these tips for getting the best out of your Hydrangea.

 Is it freezing outside?
 No worries.
 Living Creations Hydrangeas can handle super low temperatures.
 They’re winter hardy and can withstand even the most severe winters – they grow around the world and can even survive in Siberia.

 Living Creations Hydrangeas love sunshine.
 Plant your Hydrangea in a spot that gets full or half sun and you’ll get amazingly beautiful colored blossoms.
 Plenty of sunshine will also help keep your Hydrangea nice and compact.